norvig/paip-lisp/docs/chapter1.md

 ```

 In the last expression we used the function `first` to pick out the first element in a list of names, and then the function `first-name` to pick out the first name of that element.
-We could also have said `(first (first names))` or even `(first (first-name names))` and still have gotten `JOHN,` but we would not be accurately representing what is being considered a name and what is being considered a list of names.
+We could also have said `(first (first names))` or even `(first (first-name names))` and still have gotten `JOHN`, but we would not be accurately representing what is being considered a name and what is being considered a list of names.

 ## 1.6 Using Functions